emilianavt/OpenSeeFace/README.md

 Four pretrained face landmark models are included.
 Using the `--model` switch, it is possible to select them for tracking.
 The given fps values are for running the model on a single face video on a single CPU core.
 Lowering the frame rate would reduce CPU usage by a corresponding degree.

+* Model **-1**: This model is for running on toasters, so it's a very very fast and very low accuracy model.
+(213fps without gaze tracking)
 * Model **0**: This is a very fast, low accuracy model.
 (68fps)
 * Model **1**: This is a slightly slower model with better accuracy.
 (59fps)
 * Model **2**: This is a slower model with good accuracy.
 (50fps)